10. S3 classes#

 The function returns an object of the class proc_time.
 Inspect how it is represented internally.

-The factor class is often used to represent categorical (qualitative) data, e.g., species, groups, types.
-In fact, categorical (the example class that we played with above) was inspired by the built-in factor.
+The factor class is often used to represent qualitative data, e.g., species, groups, types.
+In fact, categorical (our example class) was inspired by the built-in factor.

 (x <- c("spam", "spam", "bacon", "sausage", "spam", "bacon"))